Vernon Forrest vs. Ricardo Mayorga: The fight

 Forrest began the fight by refusing to touch gloves with Mayorga.
 Mayorga responded by coming out aggressively against the WBC champion, landing an early power shot that hurt Forrest.
 Eventually his punches resulted in Forrest going down, and Mayorga continued the aggressive punching as the bell rang to end the round.
 Forrest responded in the second round by going with a more aggressive strategy, implored on by his opponent who refused to back down.

 Mayorga would land a hard shot to Forrest's head in the third round that buckled Forrest's legs as he went down for a second time.
 Denkin began his count as Forrest staggered to his feet, but after Forrest failed to respond to his questions after taking the count, Denkin called a halt to the fight and Mayorga won by technical knockout.

+Aftermath

 He celebrated his victory, among other ways, by smoking a cigarette during his postfight interview; Mayorga, when not training, was known to be a heavy smoker.